-Jasmine Sleigh swapped her role as a senior manager in local government to become a professional organiser in 2013, founding Change Your Space.
-She has improved over 150 homes, transported over 650 sacks of quality items to charity and has been featured many times in the media.
-We are excited to share her guest blog based on her own real experiences as a Mum.
+Jasmine Sleigh swapped her role as a senior manager in local government to become a professional organiser in 2013, we are excited to share her guest blog based on her own real experiences as a Mum.

 I am a mum of a lively lad who is about to turn eight years old.
 We have just had the pre-birthday sort out, which has doubled up as the pre-Christmas declutter.
 You should know that I have conducted half of that process with him, and the other half (another hour) without him so I could be more direct (read ruthless).